0x416c616e/ticketing_system/README.md

 2. Run the table population commands in phpMyAdmin or the mysql> prompt.
 3. Run the view creation commands in phpMyAdmin or the mysql> prompt.
 4. Compile Main.java, Technician.java, and MenuPrinter.java.
-5. Tou will need to change the configuration for the database, user, and password to connect.
-See the ìCredentials.txt and the initial setupî section in this document for more info.
-But itís easiest if you just leave it the way it currently is.
+5. You will need to change the configuration for the database, user, and password to connect.
+See the ‚ÄúCredentials.txt and the initial setup‚Äù section in this document for more info.
+But it‚Äôs easiest if you just leave it the way it currently is.
 6. Run Main.java in jGRASP
 7. Log in with a technicianID and password from the data in the table population commands.
-If an accountís currentlyHired value is 0, it will not be allowed to log in, because that means the employee was fired and their account is disabled.
+If an account‚Äôs currentlyHired value is 0, it will not be allowed to log in, because that means the employee was fired and their account is disabled.

 ## Terminology and overview